 It depends on the coping saw.
 Some coping saws are designed to be used in either direction, but most use a right-handed configuration with the teeth on the right side.
 This means that pushing will cut, and pulling will advance the blade.

-How do I know which is size coping saw is best for me?
+How do I know which size coping saw is best for me?

 Before deciding which size of coping you saw to buy, you should consider a couple of things: your hand size and your comfort level using smaller tools.

-When looking for the best coping saw, most people will choose a small tool with a narrow blade.
-You can use the blade to create fine, detailed cuts that are difficult to make with other tools like a coping saw.
+When looking for the best coping saw, most people opt for a small tool with a narrow blade.
+The blade makes fine, detailed cuts challenging to make with other devices, such as a scroll saw.